 I am hiring you to take me on a day VFR cross country flight to one of the destinations selected or agreed upon.
-It will be just us for now however, we also will be carrying a box full of sales materials in the aft cargo hold that weighs 100 lbs.
-We also have items in the back seat (flight kits, etc.) that weighs 20 lbs.
+It will be just us for now however, we also have items in the back seat (flight kits, etc.) that weighs 20 lbs.
 We are flying to the destination so I can attend a business meeting.
 The intent is to conduct this flight in VMC conditions under VFR.

 This is the reason we are going on the trip.
 Be prepared to discuss the aspects of flight planning and variations to this plan as we progress through the oral portion of the practical test.